ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/ListItem.rst

 **Note:** When a list item is swiped, it automatically connects both leading and trailing actions to the list item.
-If needed, the same `ListItemActions </sdk/apps/qml/Ubuntu.Components/ListItemActions/>`__ instance can be used in both leading and trailing side.
+If needed, the same :ref:`ListItemActions <sdk_ubuntu_components_listitemactions>` instance can be used in both leading and trailing side.
 In the following example the list item can be deleted through both leading and trailing actions using the same container:

 .. code:: qml